We are resolute in our pursuit of helping you discover Happy Tomorrows!

 This insurance is used to pay for long-term care.
 Hybrid long-term care policies cover the costs of Assisted Living.
 To qualify, you must fit the insurer's definition of disabled.
 This generally requires you to be unable to perform at least two ADLs, either eating, bathing, getting dressed, walking from one place to another, using the toilet, and maintaining bowel and bladder continence.

 This is a pension provided for veterans and their spouses.
 The veteran must have served at least 90 days on active duty and at least one day during wartime.
 They may be entitled to an additional tax-free benefit called Aid and Attendance.
 Aid and Attendance helps veterans who live in an assisted living facility pay the associated costs.
 Their annual income is assessed, and they must meet a medical qualification test to qualify.

 Every state has some standard in place to ensure quality Assisted Living facilities for seniors.
 Your job is to get in touch with the manager of the facility and interview needs and expectations.
 The discussion will result in service plans and residency agreement.

 These include 3 types of different service plans.
 They are:

 The Veterans Administration (VA) Centers in Idaho can help seniors with Assisted Living cost coverage.
-Idaho seniors can also get a Medicaid 1115 demonstration waiver that only pays for care and medical services.
+Texas seniors can also get a Medicaid 1115 demonstration waiver that only pays for care and medical services.
 But costs related to rooms and boards will not be covered by them.
-The

 There must always be at least a manager and caregiver present for the residents.
 The staffs must have skills to perform daily care services.
 It is the duty of the managers to arrange training programs for the volunteers and employees.
 The basic requirement for the staff is CPR certification and first-aid training.
 Both managers and staff must complete 20 hours of in-service training each year.